 A clearly defined IMC media plan provides a cost-effective combination of media to attain the company’s media objectives.
 The other benefits of an IMC media plan include the ability to achieve larger increases in sales, achieve higher sales growth, and deliver brand messages with the optimum impact.

 The media plan integrated with the IMC approach provides a method using different media scheduled to reach the target audience for its product or service.
-The media plan reaches the target consumer at the right time utilizing an effective approach optimizing the company’s resources.
+Utilizing an effective media plan to reach the target consumer at the right time is a powerful approach optimizing a company’s resources.

-The media plan provides the organization with a top of mind presence with the consumer when it comes time to purchase.
+A top of mind presence with the consumer is achieved with a well-defined media plan when it comes time to make a purchase.

 IBM is an example of a successful brand with a unified IMC approach.
-IBM is the number five ranked global brand according to Interbrand in 2015.
+IBM is the number six ranked global brand according to Interbrand in 2016.
 IBM’s Smarter Planet campaign is an extension of the previous Solutions for a Small Planet campaign.

 IBM’s fundamental belief in the IMC approach centers on a brand message of a globally integrated enterprise with integrated solutions.
 For example, the media plan communicates this in every brand message across all channels.
 Specifically, IBM developed a strategic framework providing training to all employees.